epoch-research/data-stock/README.md

 docker exec your-container-name python src/script_name.py
 ```

 The plots will be saved in the `results` directory.
+To generate all the plots in the main body of the paper, run `stock_adjust.py`.